 A team philosophy for the kick return unit should rely on technique, speed, and high energy.
 You should install multiple direction returns that go along with numerous blocking schemes.

 When installing a kick return team, it’s important to establish goals to ensure you’re putting your offense in the best possible position to score points.
-Here are some ideas of goals:
+Here are some ideas for goals:

 - Field every kick cleanly